alexbrul/insta2spotify/README.md

 Lets you get all the tracks from an instagram page into a spotify playlist

 You need to get your own ARCCloud api key and account, and also add your own spotify details.
+I think you can use the spotify "app" I created, but not 100% sure. if not, remember to add redirect url (use localhost).

 Flow:
 1. Downloads n videos from instagram